UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What happens when my electricity contract expires?

-If you fail to renew or switch providers before your expiration date, your account automatically rolls onto a month-to-month holdover rate.
-These variable rates are notoriously expensive and leave your budget completely exposed to market surges.
-Always set a calendar reminder to start shopping for a new plan at least 30 days before your current one ends.
+If you fail to renew or switch providers before your expiration date, your account automatically rolls onto a month-to-month variable rate.
+These holdover rates are notoriously expensive, so you should always set a calendar reminder to start shopping for a new plan at least 30 days beforehand.

 About the Author